Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 | EXP1XD | 122 |
 | EXP1HCL and Motor M23CL | 123 |

-If you have just one of these boards (or at most one of each type) in your system, you can leave the address set to the default.
+If you have just one of these boards (or at most one board in each row of the above table) in your system, you can leave the address set to the default.
 Otherwise you should change the addresses of every board.
 To do this:

 * Connect just one of the boards to the CAN bus (or you can leave the other boards connected to CAN but disconnect the power to them)
 * Power up the system